-Overall this is a great way to improve the efficiency and speed of your workflow.
+This is a great way to improve the efficiency and speed of your workflow.

 This is great for those who work with very large documents or projects and need to quickly scroll between different parts of it.

-This can be utilized by most people because it’s great for productive situations and quickly going back to a specific part of a news article, playlist, or chat with someone.
+It is useful to quickly going back to a specific part of a news article, playlist, or chat with someone.

-As a result, you can change the amount of tactility that you feel as well as how soon the mouse will go into the freespin mode.
+You can change the amount of tactility that you feel as well as how soon the mouse will go into the freespin mode.

 App Specific Presets

-As mentioned previously there are app-specific presets with the MX Master 3.
+As mentioned previously, there are app-specific presets with the MX Master 3.

 If enabled, the presets will change what some of your buttons do for different apps like Microsoft Teams, Zoom, the Microsoft Office Suite, the Adobe Suite, web browsers, and more.

 In Teams, for example, you can easily change volume, mute, and unmute.
-In web browsers, you can use the mouse buttons to go back and forward with the wheel being used to easily change between tabs.
+In web browsers, you can use the mouse buttons to go back and forth with the wheel being used to easily change between tabs.

 These presets allow you to get more functionality out of the mouse.

 Logitech Flow is arguably one of the coolest features of this mouse.
-This allows you to use one mouse with multiple systems very easily.
+This allows you to use one mouse with multiple systems easily.

 Battery and Quick Charge